Keyboard shortcuts

 }

-This is an example how non-terminal types are converted into user types.
+This demonstrates how non-terminal types are converted into user types.

 #![allow(unused)]